 Many of the groups behind RCS claim this is for regulatory and legal reasons -- and your carrier technically has no reason to peek at your data.
 But it is something to consider if you’re worried about privacy.

 So, Can You Use RCS Yet?

-If you see your network in the list below, you should be able to use RCS -- assuming you have a supported mobile.
-Just click “More Information” to find out device requirements.
+If you see your carrier in the list below, you should be able to use RCS -- assuming you have a supported phone.
+Just click the “more info” link to find out device requirements.

-Don't see your favourite network listed here?
+Don't see your favorite carrier listed here?
 We either couldn't find confirmation of support or they don't currently support it.
-However, you can call your network to confirm and request they add the feature if they have no plans already.
+However, you can call your carrier to confirm and request they add the feature if they have no plans already.

 Q. How Does this Differ from WhatsApp, Kik, or those other non-SMS Messaging Apps?

 Just it’s now baked into your phone’s default messaging app so you don’t have to bounce between 8 different chat apps running to stay in touch with friends and family.

 How RCS compares to your favorite chat app will differ slightly depending on the platform you’re using.
 But in most cases, the basic features of chat apps and RCS are very similar.

 Q. What About Using RCS on My iPhone?

 A. At the time of writing, Apple has shown no interest in adopting RCS.
 This is probably because RCS and iMessage are very similar.